microsoft/botframework-cli/packages/luis/README.md

   $ bf luis:test

 OPTIONS
-  -a, --appid=appid                       (required) LUIS application Id -h, --help                              luis:convert help -i, --in=in                             Source .lu file or LUIS application JSON model for testing -o, --out=out                           Output file or folder name.
-If not specified stdout will be used as output -s, --subscriptionKey=subscriptionKey   (required) LUIS cognitive services subscription key --allowIntentsCount=allowIntentsCount   [default: 1] top-scoring intent or top n Intent with score to show in the result --concurrency=concurrency               [default: 1] parallel utterance test number --endpoint=endpoint                     (required) LUIS endpoint hostname, e.g. https://westus.api.cognitive.microsoft.com --force                                 If --out flag is provided with the path to an existing file, overwrites that file --intentOnly                            only test intent --staging                               Presence of flag targets the staging app, if no flag passed defaults to production
+  -a, --appId=appId                      (required) LUIS application Id -h, --help                             luis:test help -i, --in=in                            Source .lu file or LUIS application JSON model for testing -o, --out=out                          Output file or folder name.
+If not specified stdout will be used as output -s, --subscriptionKey=subscriptionKey  (required) LUIS cognitive services subscription key --allowIntentsCount=allowIntentsCount  [default: 1] Top-scoring intent or top n Intent with score to show in the result --concurrency=concurrency              [default: 1] Parallel utterance test number(max:5) --endpoint=endpoint                    (required) LUIS endpoint hostname, e.g. https://westus.api.cognitive.microsoft.com --force                                If --out flag is provided with the path to an existing file, overwrites that file --intentOnly                           Only test intent --staging                              Presence of flag targets the staging app, if no flag passed defaults to production

 EXAMPLE